omertairi04/omertairi04/README.md

 - 👋 Hi, I’m @omertairi04
-- 👀 I’m interested in Python
+- 👀 I’m interested in Backend Development
-- 🌱 I’m currently learning Django
+- 🌱 I’m currently working with Nodejs/Django
-- 💞️ I’m looking for an intership
+- 💞️ I’m enjoying the journey
 - 📫 How to reach me otairi010@gmail.com

 <!---